nx3782/Wavelet-Enhanced-Facial-Emotional-VLM/readme.md

 **Model Class Inconsistency**: My training script used PaliGemmaForRegression with MSE loss, which is used for numerical predcition even though it has ability to do numerical-text mapping, still it would be too complicated and ambitious here.

+Please move to the following repo for the final project: https://github.com/nx3782/LMM-Performance-on-Medical-Field/blob/main/readme.md